AmirrezaFiroozi/wttr/README.md

     # set Den Haag as default city
     wttr -sdef "Den Haag, Netherlands"

+    # get todays forecast or the current weather only
+    wttr -t
+    wttr -n

     # see a photo of the Moon
     wttr -m